acityinohio/auditthezed/README.md

 You need Golang installed (tested on version 1.11.5), a fully synced `zcashd` node, `zcashd` to be in your `$PATH`, and the `txindex=1` option set in your `zcash.conf`

 Also note that it is _slow_ and _memory intensive_.
-This is an extremely naive implementation; based on my testing it may use up to ~8GB of free RAM to conduct the audit (in addition to whatever memory `zcashd` is using).
+This is an extremely naive implementation; based on my testing for around ~470,000 blocks it may use up to ~12GB of free RAM to conduct the audit (in addition to whatever memory `zcashd` is using).
+The sample audit added to this repo took 135m to compute.
 YMMV.

 ## Instructions